 If you’ve been thinking about adding a dash cam to your vehicle, you’re not alone.
 Dash cams have become one of the most popular upgrades for everyday drivers, 4WD enthusiasts and commuters alike.
-They provide valuable evidence in the event of an accident, help deter theft and capture those unexpected memories on the road that you get to watch back with friends and family.
+They provide valuable evidence in the event of an accident, can help deter theft and more.
 When it comes to dash cam installation the big question is always – should you install it yourself, or get it done professionally?

-The team at Autospark is here to break it down so you can choose the option that suits your confidence level, your vehicle and your budget.
+The team at Autospark breaks it down so you can understand why having it installed professionally is always the better option to suit your vehicle and your budget.

 Before we jump into installation methods it’s worth noting why dash cams have become a must-have for so many drivers.
 A good dash cam can: